open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 __Metric update__: The term _metric update_ refers to any single
-operation on a metric instrument; each handle-oriented and direct call imply a single metric update, whereas each RecordBatch imply a batch of metric updates.
+operation on a metric instrument; each handle-oriented and direct call imply a single metric update, whereas each RecordBatch operation implies a batch of metric updates.
 See the user-facing API specification for definitions of the three [calling conventions](api-metrics-user.md).

 __Aggregator__: The term _aggregator_ refers to an implementation that can combine multiple metric updates into a single, combined state.